Particular/docs.particular.net/nservicebus/hosting/docker-host/index.md

 ### Program.cs

 The `Program.cs` file contains the infrastructure required to successfully start an endpoint and gracefully shut it down when the `docker stop` command has been issued.
-It also contains code to enable startup and shutdown when the endpoint locally with a debugger attached.
-The only change that may be required here is a modification to the `Main` method if using C# 7.1 is desired.

-snippet: DockerCSharp71